-Candidate – A project gets on the Candidate list after it has completed the planning process and has been accepted by TRORC and passed onto VTrans.
+Candidate – A project gets on the Candidate list after it has completed the planning process, has been proposed through the RPCs and respective Transportation Advisory Committees (TACs) and has been accepted by VTrans.

 Development & Evaluation (D&E) – A project moves from the Candidate list to the Development & Evaluation list if preliminary plans are expected within 12 to 24 months.

 Front-of-the-Book (FOB) – Front-of-the-Book projects are part of VTrans four-year program.
 A project moves from the Development & Evaluation list to Front-of-the-Book when it has completed preliminary plan development.